Hi, we’re going to review Freetrade to help you find out whether Freetrade is the right investment platform for you!

 Freetrade Review – Overview

 They operate under a freemium (free+premium) business model.
-For £9.90 a month, users get extra features, such as 3% interest on cash, up to a max deposit of £4,000, limit orders, the ability to set stop loss, more stocks, priority customer service, etc.
+You get a General Investment account for free where you can buy stocks.
+As you go up the pricing plans (£9.90 a month is the most expensive), users get extra features, such as ISA, and SIPP, 3% interest on cash, up to a max deposit of £4,000, limit orders, the ability to set stop loss, analyst ratings and priority customer service.

 Freetrade recently raised £3,7M (379% of goal) on Crowdcube – an equity crowdfunding platform where you can invest in startups that are not listed in the stock market or publicly traded.
 This was also Crowdcube’s record for the fastest time ever to raise £1M (77 seconds).